1. I just received notice I am being furloughed from my civil service position. Do I have a right to appeal the personnel action?

 Yes, you can withdraw your appeal any time prior to a final decision by the Commission.
-However, if you withdraw your appeal, that will be a final decision and, barring extraordinary circumstances, the Commission will not allow you to resubmit an appeal.
+However, if you withdraw your appeal, that will be a final decision and, barring extraordinary circumstances, you cannot resubmit an appeal.

-11. If I win at my hearing, what will happen?
+11. If I win my appeal, what will happen?

-The Commission will order you be reinstated to the position you had with the agency with backpay, benefits and restored seniority for all of the time you were furloughed.
+The Commission will order you be reinstated to the position you had with the agency with backpay, benefits and restored seniority for time you were furloughed.

 12. If I lose my appeal, what can I do?

-Every decision made by the Commission can be appealed to the Pennsylvania Commonwealth Court.
-That appeal must be filed within thirty (30) calendar days after the date our decision is mailed to you.
+Every decision made by the Commission can be appealed to the Commonwealth Court of Pennsylvania.
+That appeal must be filed within thirty (30) calendar days after the date the Commission decision is mailed to you.
 In addition, you may also request the Commission reconsider its decision.
-You must make the request to the Commission within fifteen (15) calendar days after the date our decision is mailed to you.
+You must submit a reconsideration request within fifteen (15) calendar days after the date decision is mailed to you.

 13. My furlough involves an issue arising from my "bumping" rights, either because I was improperly "bumped" from my job, or because I believe I had the right to "bump" someone else from theirs.
 Will the Commission decide this issue if I appeal?

 No, the Commission will not review that issue.
 Act 71 of 2018 and Rules of the Commission make no mention whatsoever of "bumping."
-Such rights, if any exist, are exclusively a product of collective bargaining and are provided for only in the union contract.
+Such rights, if any exist, are exclusively a product of collective bargaining and are only provided for in union contracts.
 If the primary basis for your appeal involves an issue arising from an alleged error in how "bumping" was used in your furlough, you should file a union grievance appeal, not a civil service appeal.

-14. If I have more questions, who can I contact?
+14. If I have additional questions, who can I contact?